lynnpepin/diy-static-site-generator/source/posts/reso_intro.md

 The repository is at [gitlab.com/lynnpepin/reso](https://gitlab.com/lynnpepin/reso).
 A GitHub mirror is at [github.com/lynnpepin/reso](https://github.com/lynnpepin/reso).
 Go check it out, run the code, and play around with it!

-And if you make something neat, I'd love to know! :) This work is being presented at !!Con 2021, and I'll edit this with a link to the livestream recording once it's up.
+And if you make something neat, I'd love to know! :) This work was presented at !!Con 2021, and you can watch the livestream of that presentation at [youtube.com/watch?v=2Mst6EWqQJc](https://www.youtube.com/watch?v=2Mst6EWqQJc) on YouTube.